Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Data

 \section{Data}

-We used 2 distinct data sets: a set of ideal simulations (hereafter \texttt{perfect\_sims}) used to construct a basis for feature extraction, and a set of ZTF-like simulations (hereafter \texttt{ztf\_sims}) used to demonstrate the performance of our method.
-The \texttt{perfect\_sims} consisted of light curves observed through the LSST $[g,r]$ broad-band filters with $10^4$ nominal photostatistics, no galactic extinction and without intrinsic magnitude smearing (\texttt{PERFECT} light curves according to the SNANA simulator\footnote{\url{https://github.com/RickKessler/SNANA/blob/master/doc/snana_manual.pdf}}, \citealp{Kessler2009}), and considering an uniform cadence of 2 days.
-This set is composed of 1000 events generated from KN template models and 1000 events generated from non-KN templates.
-Among the latter, we included 125 simulations for each class: SNIa-91bg, SNII-NMF, SNIIn, SNIa, SNIax, and SNIbc-MOSFIT from \citealp{Kessler2019}, as well as SNIb and SNII from \citealp{Vincenzi2019}.
-All of them are well sampled and noiseless, with redshifts up to $\approx 0.3$ for KN and $\approx 1.2$ for non-KN models.
-The non-KN subset contains the light curve behaviours expected from intermediate-term transients (SN-like) while the KN subset provides the contrasting shape of short-term transients.
+We used two distinct datasets: a set of ideal simulations (hereafter \texttt{perfect\_sims}) used to construct a basis for feature extraction, and a set of ZTF-like simulations (hereafter \texttt{ztf\_sims}) used to demonstrate the performance of our method.
+The \texttt{perfect\_sims} consisted of light curves observed through the LSST $[g,r]$ broad-band filters with typical noise photon count of $10^4$, no galactic extinction, and without intrinsic magnitude smearing (\texttt{PERFECT} light curves according to the SNANA simulator\footnote{\url{https://github.com/RickKessler/SNANA/blob/master/doc/snana_manual.pdf}}, \citealp{Kessler2009}), and considering a uniform cadence of 2 days.
+This set is composed of 1000 events generated from KN template models \citep{kasen2017, Kessler2019} and 1000 events generated from non-KN templates.
+Among the latter, we included 125 simulations for each class: SN Ia-91bg, SN II-NMF, SN IIn, SN Ia, SN Iax, and SN Ibc-MOSFIT from \citealp{Kessler2019}, as well as SN Ib and SN II from \citealp{Vincenzi2019}.
+The non-KN subset contains the light-curve behaviours expected from intermediate-term transients (SN-like) while the KN subset provides the contrasting shape of short-term transients.
 Although this module was constructed aiming at ZTF real data, we used LSST filters due to their easy availability within SNANA and the fact that they show similar enough transmissions to the ZTF filters, thus being able to retain the overall shape of the light curves.
-Since at this stage we are not interested in details of the light curve shape, this was a good enough approximation (all light curves generated with SNANA were given in terms of its arbitrary flux unities, \texttt{FLUXCAL}).
-In Section \ref{sec:method} we show how this diversity was used to create a meaningful parameter space that enables separating between short ($\sim$ 1 week) and intermediate (a few months) transients in the ZTF alert stream.
+Since at this stage we are not interested in details of the light-curve shape, this was a good enough approximation (all light curves generated with SNANA were given in terms of its arbitrary flux unities, \texttt{FLUXCAL}).
+In Section \ref{sec:method} we show how this diversity was used to create a meaningful parameter space that enables one to separate short ($\sim$ 1 week) and intermediate (a few month-long) transients in the ZTF alert stream.